vistle/vistle.github.io/docs/intro/example/cfd.md

 At this stage, we are only interested in the geometric structure of the computational domain.
 So it is sufficient to select `tiny_geo` on the *grid* parameter.
+Execute the workflow by double-clicking on the module or by clicking on the *gears* icon in the toolbar.

 [Workflow geo-read](vistle:///open#workflow/tutorial/geo-read) shows the module with the selected directory and the grid file.

 ## Examining the Geometry

+Here we will study techniques to visualize the geometry of the computational domain.
+This will also help you to provide context for the visualization of the scalar and vector fields.

 ### Find the Extents of the Geometry Domain

 The [](project:#mod-BoundingBox) module takes its geometry input and finds global minimum and maximum values for its coordinates.
 The result of this process can be seen in its parameter window as the values of the `min` and `max` parameters.
 And of course, it can compute a tight axis-aligned cuboid around the domain of the data.
 This surrounding box can guide you to the interesting areas of space, it can provide visual clues that help with orientation in 3D space.
 The numerical values can be used to provide input for modules requiring coordinates as parameter input.

-This bounding box can also be inspected visually by loading it into the [COVER](project:#mod-COVER) renderer.
+This bounding box can also be inspected visually by loading it into the [](project:#mod-COVER) renderer.
 This will open up another window.
 Connect the output of *BoundingBox* to the input of *COVER* and rerun the workflow.
 You can bring the bounding box into view by clicking on the *View All* icon in the toolbar right of the animation controls in the *COVER* window.
 This will show the bounding box in a light gray color.
 In order to get an idea of the location and size of the bounding box, you can enable a unit sized coordinate system in the renderer by enabling it with the *View Options* -> *Show axis* in the menu of the *COVER* window.
 The coordinate system will be shown in red, green, and blue colors for the *x*, *y*, and *z* axes, respectively.